On the sum of a prime and a square-free number with divisibility conditions: Further conditions on the square-free number

-In a similar vein to our previous results, we can try to find a positive integer $K$ such that all even integers greater than 2 can be expressed as the sum of a prime and a number with at most $K$ prime factors.
-As mentioned in Section \ref{sectintro}, we can use our results from Section \ref{sectcomp} to obtain Theorem \ref{kthm}, which gives $K=e^{33}$. \begin{proof}[Proof of Theorem \ref{kthm}] For $n\geq\exp(\exp(36))$, the result follows from the explicit version of Chen's theorem \cite[Theorem 1.03]{bordignon2021explicit}.
-For $4\leq n\leq 4\cdot 10^{18}$, the result follows from the Goldbach verification \cite{e2014empirical}.
-So suppose that $4\cdot 10^{18}<n<\exp(\exp(36))$.
-From Table \ref{eventable} we see that $n$ can be represented as the sum of a prime and a square-free number $\eta>1$ that is coprime to $30030=2\times3\times5\times7\times11\times13$.
-Since $\eta<n<\exp(\exp(36))$, the number of prime factors of $\eta$ is at most

-Now if $\prod_{i=1}^mp_{i+6}<\exp(\exp(36))$ then $\theta(p_{m+6})-\theta(13)=\sum_{i=1}^m\log(p_{i+6})<e^{36}$.
-Using bounds for $\theta(p_{m+6})$ \cite[Theorems 3 and 4]{rosser1962approximate} we see that $K<e^{33}$, thereby proving the theorem. \end{proof} \begin{remark} Since the value $\exp(\exp(36))$ appearing in the explicit Chen's theorem is quite large, extending our results in Section \ref{sectcomp} for larger values of $k$ would give very little improvement on Theorem \ref{kthm}.
-However, if one were to improve the bounds for Chen's theorem our methods would have a much greater impact. \end{remark} We could potentially use our computations to obtain results similar to Theorem \ref{kthm} for other Goldbach-like problems.
+One could use Proposition \ref{propklbounds} to obtain results similar to Theorem \ref{kthm} for other Goldbach-like problems.
 For instance, Li \cite[Theorem 1]{li2019representation} showed that every sufficiently large odd integer can be written as the sum of a prime and twice the product of at most 2 distinct primes.
-Thus, if Li's result were made explicit, one could repeat our computations in Section \ref{sectcomp} for $R_k^2(n)$ (see \eqref{rkldef}) and obtain a version of Theorem \ref{kthm} for odd numbers.
+If Li's result were made explicit, one could repeat our computations in Section \ref{sectcomp} for $R_k^2(n)$, and use the argument from \cite[\S 10]{BJV22} to obtain a version of Theorem \ref{kthm} for odd numbers.